Bill Raftery: Broadcasting career

+Raftery said it was during his senior year in college, when La Salle was competing in the NIT, that legendary New York sportscaster Bob Wolff suggested he eventually consider a career in broadcasting.
+“It always stuck in my head,” Raftery said.
+“It was just one of those things in the back of my head, and I said, ‘This will keep me in the game that I enjoy.’”

+He began his broadcasting career as co-host of ESPN’s College Hoops Tonight in 1980.
+He began calling New Jersey Nets games in 1982.

 Raftery has served as an analyst and color commentator for CBS Sports' college basketball coverage since 1983.
-During CBS' coverage of March Madness, Raftery frequently partnered with Verne Lundquist.
-Starting with the 2014–15 collegiate basketball season, CBS/Turner Sports partnered Raftery with Jim Nantz and Grant Hill to make up the primary announcing team for the remainder of the regular season, all the way through the NCAA men's basketball tournament and the Final Four.
+During CBS' coverage of March Madness, Raftery had long partnerships with James Brown (1990–93) and Sean McDonough (1995–99) but rose to prominence during his 15-year partnership (2000–14) with Verne Lundquist.

+During the 2014–15 collegiate basketball season, CBS/Turner Sports partnered Raftery with Jim Nantz and Grant Hill to make up the primary announcing team for the remainder of the regular season following the arrest of Greg Anthony for soliciting a prostitute, all the way through the NCAA men's basketball tournament and the Final Four.

 Raftery was also an analyst with ESPN, primarily partnered with Sean McDonough and Jay Bilas and formerly Mike Gorman for Big East games.

-He has served as an analyst for CBS Radio/Westwood One's coverage of the NCAA Men's Final Four along with Kevin Kugler and John Thompson.
+Before CBS elevated him to their primary announcing team, he served as an analyst for CBS Radio/Westwood One's coverage of the NCAA Men's Final Four from 1991 to 2014 working in later years with Kevin Kugler and John Thompson.

+After the media rights for the Big East moved from ESPN to Fox Sports in 2013, Raftery signed with Fox Sports to call Big East basketball games on the upstart network Fox Sports 1 with Gus Johnson.

-Raftery was also the lead analyst for the New Jersey Nets (prior to the franchise's move to Brooklyn) for over 20 years until 2002 and was an on-course commentator for PGA Tour Champions Tour events.
-Raftery while at CBS also worked as an analyst for select NBA games, paired with Brent Musburger and Dick Stockton.
+Raftery was also the lead analyst for the Nets (prior to the franchise's move to Brooklyn) for over 20 years until 2002 and was an on-course commentator for PGA Tour Champions Tour events.
+While at CBS he also worked as an analyst for select NBA games, paired with Brent Musburger and Dick Stockton.